Police: Gunmen attack Kashmir village, killing 4 civilians - NewsBreak

 It was unclear whether the explosive was left behind by the attackers.

+Two gunmen indiscriminately opened fire Sunday night at three houses in Dhangri, top police officer Mukesh Singh told reporters.
+He said four civilians were killed and five others were injured.

-Authorities rushed police and soldiers to the area and were searching for the attackers.
+Authorities rushed police and soldiers to the area and launched search for the attackers.

 “I assure the people that those behind this despicable attack will not go unpunished,” he said.